 You should never back a horse until you have checked whether or not it is a non-runner.
-Betting on horse racing is fun and exciting, and sometimes the excitement can lead to the overlooking of some important information.
+Betting on runners and riders tomorrow is fun and exciting, and sometimes the excitement can lead to the overlooking of some important information.

 What is the Rule 4 Deduction?